WRDE-FM

 WRDE-FM (103.9 MHz) is an American radio station in the Delmarva region of Maryland.
 The station is licensed to serve Berlin, Maryland, although its studios and main offices are located in the larger nearby city of Salisbury.
 WRDE-FM is owned by Draper Holdings Business Trust.
-The station, along with WCEM-FM (106.3) in Cambridge, broadcasts a country music format.
+The station, along with WCEM-FM 106.3 in Cambridge, broadcasts a country music format.
+Its transmitter tower stands 348 ft and is located in Whaleyville.